olehermanse/website/content/posts/dayknight30_week2.md

 The important takeaway here is that outcomes of skills and effects are calculated for both players, before being applied.
 This way, skills can be based on remaining health, mana, etc. and outcomes will still be consistent.
-An interesting consequence of this system is that no skills or effects can set a stat to a value, when applying they can only add or subtract as these are commutative operations.
+An interesting consequence of this system is that no skills or effects can _set_ a stat to a value, when applying they can only add or subtract as these are commutative operations.
-Thus, players can be temporarily dead if one skill does enough damage to kill while

 ### Next week